ropensci-archive/roweb2/content/blog/2016-05-25-software-sustanability-ropensci.md

 rOpenSci has a very broad and very ambitious goal, as stated on their web site, "Transforming science through open data."
-In practice, the work being done by rOpenSci is "creating packages that allow access to data repositories through the R statistical programming environment" with tools that “not only facilitate drawing data into an environment where it can readily be manipulated, but also one in which those analyses and methods can be easily shared, replicated, and extended by other researchers.”
+In practice, the work being done by rOpenSci is "creating packages that allow access to data repositories through the R statistical programming environment" with tools that "not only facilitate drawing data into an environment where it can readily be manipulated, but also one in which those analyses and methods can be easily shared, replicated, and extended by other researchers."
 An interesting question is how much rOpenSci will choose to move beyond R to meet its goal, which I would encourage as much as possible.
 I actually might rephrase the goal as "Transforming science through open data and open software" better matching what is now happening in the project while not calling out R, since I would prefer to try to affect